owldance/hootNAS/scripts/README.md

 the user will be given the option to enter the ip address manually on the terminal screen.

+# create a systemd service unit file that executes the bash script
+# ifpersistence.sh before terminal is ready.
+# multi-user.target target unit is reached before the TTY terminal is ready.
+# multi-user.target target unit is reached after the basic system
+# initialization is complete, and before the system is fully operational, such
+# as network services or system monitoring services.

+cat <<EOF >hootos/etc/systemd/system/ifpersistence.service

 The script is based on the [dialog](https://manpages.ubuntu.com/manpages/jammy/man1/dialog.1.html) package, which provides as GUI-like interface on the terminal screen.